greg0ire/dockerony/README.md

 ### The nginx container

-By default, defines a monitoring.dev virtualhost.
+By default, defines a `monitoring.*` virtualhost.
 Try it, it displays nginx and php-fpm status pages.

 ### The php container